 - Hayate the Combat Butler: Hayate is left with a huge debt from his parents, and works to pay it off as a butler under a small rich girl.

 - Hana Yori Dango: Makino's parents force her to attend a school for rich kids so she may get a rich husband.

 - Dark Chick Alpha Bitch Satomi Ozawa and later protagonist Shiina of Naru Taru attend the prestigious Banda Academy despite being from poor and middle class families, respectively.
 Satomi's descent into villainy is mainly fueled by her obsessive need to prove herself superior to everyone in spite of her humble background as a result of her difficulties fitting in at such a fancy school, where by contrast Shiina's cheerful and friendly personality wins her plenty of decent friends who don't care about her background and she doesn't really take popularity or social status seriously, anyway.
 Which, of course makes Satomi resent her even more...

-- Jo's Boys (the second sequel to Little Women) musician Nat goes to Europe for school.
+- In Jo's Boys (the second sequel to Little Women) musician Nat goes to Europe for school.
 Due to having wealthy and influential friends everyone thinks that he's wealthy and influential as well.
 Too bad he's an orphan who spent a number of years as a street musician, and thus has little idea of how to handle money.
 Cue the nineteenth century version of a Credit Card Plot.

 - The Great Gatsby: Gatsby was this in his youth, before he made a fortune bootlegging and became Nouveau Riche.
 He's still struggling to rub elbows with the Old Money, however.

 - The Raven Cycle: Adam Parrish is a Scholarship Student who grew up in a trailer park and has to work three jobs.
 The other boys at Aglionby Academy frequently drop hundreds of thousands of dollars with barely a second thought.